QRCS-CORP/DKTP/README.md

   - *RCS-512:* Wide-block AEAD stream cipher based on Rijndael with dual-channel separation and strong entropy mixing

 - **KDF / Hashing / MACs:**
-  - *SHAKE-512* for all key derivation
+  - *SHAKE* for all key derivation
-  - *SHA3-512* for all cryptographic hashes and message structure integrity
+  - *SHA3* for all cryptographic hashes and message structure integrity
-  - *KMAC-512* for authenticated encryption and message validation
+  - *KMAC* for authenticated encryption and message validation

 - **Entropy & Nonce:**
   - Keccak-based PRNG + system randomness (via ACP)